-Florida is famous for being the premier destination for retirees looking to enjoy their golden years in a warm, tropical climate.
-But even within this retirement mecca, there are certain places that come out on top as the best places to retire in Florida.
+Florida is famous for being the premier destination for retirees looking to enjoy their golden years in a sunny, tropical climate.
+But within this retirement mecca, there are certain places that come out on top as the best places to retire in Florida.
 If you are thinking about retiring in Florida or just want a better idea of how to get ready for retirement overall, finding a financial advisor may be a good idea.

 Naples isn’t just the best place to retire in Florida.
 It is also the best place to retire in the south and in the nation.
 The city is located in the southwestern portion of the state, right on the coast of the Gulf of Mexico.
 Naples ranks especially well for its number of medical centers, with more than 28 per 1,000 residents.
 It is also so senior-friendly that a remarkable 51% of its population is seniors.